 It’s 9 a.m. on the third day in a row that I’ve thought is Friday (although that might be correct today), and I’m very slow getting started here.
 I am being eaten alive.
 By bugs, by business, by the notion that only gains strength each day that the country I thought I’ve lived in for […]Read More Rash Behavior

 Humanity is such a seething mass of contradictions.
 Two stories on CBS this morning, 40 minutes apart, so far apart that apparently we all missed the sardonic irony.
 In the second story, CBS’s travel correspondent detailed the re-roll-out of Boeing’s Air Max 737.
-This is the plane that if I recall correctly had three crashes […]Read More Flight of Irony
+This is the plane that if I recall correctly had two crashes […]Read More Flight of Irony

 It was cold in the wood shop.
 Sunday afternoon, the sun already headed west, and I was alone in the entire makers’ space.
 I debated turning up the heat, but that seemed kind of frivolous when it was just me, and I once again optimistically thought my project wouldn’t keep me there very long.
 It […]Read More Coming Into the Cold